Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 Coming up next are tutorials on NFT minting, BCMR metadata, Authchain management and more.
 [Vote here](https://twitter.com/BitcoinCashSite/status/1683919957367877632) for your favorite tutorial topics!

-## Glossary

-Here are some key terms we covered in this tutorial.

 ## Support the “Token Pioneers” Tutorial Series

-Want more tutorials?
-I accept donations to fund this critical work of educating new BCH builders about how to build permissionless, unstoppable dapps with CashTokens on Bitcoin Cash.
+_Want more tutorials?_ I accept donations to fund this critical work of educating new BCH builders about how to build permissionless, unstoppable dapps with CashTokens on Bitcoin Cash.

 Yes, there will be video tutorials and yes, I will be getting into more advanced topics as soon as I have covered the basics.

-BCH address:
+**BCH address**:
 [bitcoincash:qz3pxmwda8gd42wa8k9yfxcwhcaapeuhygjc8mc4m8](bitcoincash:qz3pxmwda8gd42wa8k9yfxcwhcaapeuhygjc8mc4m8)

-Token-aware address (Send me 1+ of every FT you create!): [bitcoincash:zz3pxmwda8gd42wa8k9yfxcwhcaapeuhyg4j59kny5](bitcoincash:zz3pxmwda8gd42wa8k9yfxcwhcaapeuhyg4j59kny5)
+**Token-aware address** (Send me 1+ of every FT you create!): [bitcoincash:zz3pxmwda8gd42wa8k9yfxcwhcaapeuhyg4j59kny5](bitcoincash:zz3pxmwda8gd42wa8k9yfxcwhcaapeuhyg4j59kny5)

 [tipb.ch/bitcoincashsite](https://tipb.ch/bitcoincashsite)